felixhorns/RNA-export-2023/README.md

 Software in the `resources` directory may need to be installed or compiled on your local system to be operational.

+## Environment

+The primary environment uses Python 3.7.7 and is specified in `analysis/environment.yml`.
+Use of the Conda package manger is recommended.

 ## Disclaimer

 This project is not maintained.
 Software is provided as is and requests for support may not be addressed.